willross606/responsive-youtube/README.md

 ...where 'your-api-key' is the Youtube Data API key you (you can get one free by [signing up here](https://developers.google.com/youtube/v3/getting-started)).

 ## How it works
 On pageload the plugin identifies any Youtube embeds on the page and then queries the Youtube Data API to find the correct aspect ratio of each video.
-It then wraps the Youtube iFrame in a correcly-proportioned <div> and injects a small amount of CSS into the page which makes the iFrame match the dimensions of the <div>.
+It then wraps the Youtube iFrame in a correcly-proportioned DIV and injects a small amount of CSS into the page which makes the iFrame match the dimensions of the DIV.

 ## FAQs
 - Why not just use [fitvids.js](http://fitvidsjs.com/)?